Saliva: Why We Need It, What It Does, and How to Have Enough

 3. Talk to Your Doctor

-If you’re suffering from certain health conditions like diabetes and Parkinson’s, that can affect saliva production as well, along with medications like antihistamines, diuretics, antidepressants and anti-anxiety pills, and various pain medicines.
-If you suspect one of these factors may be an issue, talk to your doctor about alternative therapies, or more natural ways to cope with your condition.
+If you’re suffering from certain health conditions like diabetes and Parkinson’s–the disease may affect saliva production.
+Medications like antihistamines, diuretics, antidepressants and anti-anxiety pills, and various pain medicines can also lead to dry mouth–if you suspect one of these factors may be an issue, talk to your doctor about alternative therapies, or more natural ways to cope with your condition.
 You may be able to switch to a different medication that does not have saliva reduction as a side effect.

 4. Try Some Safe Products